hmjeon/PERDIX/README.md

 # PERDIX-OPEN
 Welcome to the PERDIX project!
-PERDIX is an open-source Fortran library, which allows scientists to build and solve the sequence design.
+PERDIX is an open-source Fortran library, which allows scientists to build and solve the sequence design of complex DNA nanostructures.

 **PERDIX:**